-Natural dyes used in Oriental Rugs, also known as vegetal dyes, were used for centuries.
-(Sometimes vegetal dyes are incorrectly referred to as 'vegetable dyes').
+Natural dyes used in Oriental Rugs, also known as vegetal dyes, were

 The natural variations in these dyes, derived from insects, minerals, and the different parts of plants including roots, stems, leaves, flowers and fruits, produce the exciting color schemes and the distinct appearance that is such a unique characteristic of hand made rugs.

 On the right is a list of some sources of common natural dyes.

 Natural dyes used for wool oriental rugs must use mordants.
 These are certain metallic salts of iron, aluminum, copper or tin, etc. and are used as chemical binders to attach natural dyes to wool fibers and to help with color variation.

 ·How does the dye penetrate the fiber?
 Synthetic dyes, because they are synthesized under controlled conditions with very little variance among molecules, will penetrate the fibers evenly with color and depth of shade.
 Natural dyes are made over a period of time by nature and have significant variations in the penetration and depth of shade causing subtle gradations of colors.

 ·Exposure to light and use.
 Synthetic dyes fade while natural dyes become softer and mellower.

 When synthetic dyes fade, the color of the tufts changes to another color.
 When natural dyes fade, the tufts do not change to a different color but the colors fade gradually.